Richard Neville, 16th Earl of Warwick: Early tensions

 At the negotiations with the French, Warwick had intimated that King Edward was interested in a marriage arrangement with the French crown, the intended bride being Louis XI's sister-in-law, Bona, daughter of Louis, Duke of Savoy.
 This marriage was not to be, however, because in September 1464, Edward revealed that he was already married, to Elizabeth Woodville.
 The marriage caused great offence to Warwick: not only due to the fact that his plans had been sabotaged, but also the secrecy with which the king had acted.
 The marriage—contracted on 1 May of the same year—was not made public before Warwick pressed Edward on the issue at a council meeting, and in the meanwhile, Warwick had been unknowingly deceiving the French into believing the king was serious about the marriage proposal.
-For Edward the marriage may very well have been a love match, but in the long run he sought to build the Woodville family into a powerhouse independent of Warwick's influence.
+For Edward the marriage may very well have been a love match, but in the long run, he sought to build the Woodville family into a powerhouse independent of Warwick's influence.
 The marriage of Edward IV and Elizabeth Woodville caused Warwick to lose his power and influence.
-He accused Elizabeth, and her mother Jacquetta of Luxembourg, of witchcraft to try and restore the power that he had lost.
+He accused Elizabeth, and her mother Jacquetta of Luxembourg, of witchcraft to try to restore the power that he had lost.

 This was not enough to cause a complete fallout between the two men, though from this point on Warwick increasingly stayed away from court.
 The promotion of Warwick's brother George to Archbishop of York shows that the earl was still in favour with the king.
 In July 1465, when Henry VI was once more captured, it was Warwick who escorted the fallen king to his captivity in the Tower.